imagej/imagej.github.io/_pages/plugins/isletj2.md

 The last phase deals with model training.
 It is required to set a path where a model will be saved.
 Then, after pressing the `Train` button, the plugin will extract features from the images and start training the model.

-**Note:** When the training starts, the values of the form inputs are saved and will be used to pre-fill the form in the next training.
+{% include notice icon="note" content="When the training starts, the values of the form inputs are saved and will be used to pre-fill the form in the next training.

-**Note:** The training will probably take several minutes (depending on the number and size of the input images, or your computer performance).
-It also uses a lot of CPU and operational memory.
+The training will probably take several minutes (depending on the number and size of the input images, or your computer performance).
+It also uses a lot of CPU and operational memory." %}

 ### Training protocol